RIT-MESH/Generative-AI/1 Generative AI Theory/LangChain/3.3-Data Trnasformer/Readme.md

-# Contributions to Logic and Set Theory

-This briefing document synthesizes information from three sources, focusing on different text splitting methodologies and the significant mathematical and philosophical contributions of Kurt Gödel.
+This briefing document synthesizes information from three sources, focusing on different text splitting methodologies
 ## Part 1: Text Splitting Methodologies

 This section reviews various approaches to splitting text, highlighting their mechanisms and how chunk size is determined.